radicle-dev/radicle-contracts/docs/how_the_pool_works.md

 a balance of at least the said funding rate and a non-empty list of receivers.
 As soon as the sender is updated to match these criteria, the flow of assets starts.
 First, the funding period is calculated.
-Its start is the current block and its end is the block on which the balance will run out.
+Its start is the current block timestamp and its end is the moment on which the balance will run out.
 Next, for each receiver, the weighted share of the funding rate is calculated.
-The receiver's deltas are updated to reflect that during the whole sending period on every block it's going to receive the calculated amount.
+The receiver's deltas are updated to reflect that during the whole sending period every second it's going to receive the calculated amount.

 Let's take a look at an example of an application of a delta.
-The sender will be sending 1 per block or 5 per cycle.
+The sender will be sending 1 per second or 5 per cycle.

 ![](how_the_pool_works_4.png)